 EYFS - EARLY YEARS FOUNDATION STAGE CURRICULUM

 Learning takes place both inside and outside, so children need to wear suitable clothing for the weather.
-We are also lucky enough to be able to offer swimming lessons in the world famous London Aquatic Centre.

 ‘Key Worker’ System

 Every child in a class is allocated a ‘Key worker’, who will develop a special relationship with that child and will monitor their learning & development.

 The Early Years Foundation Stage Curriculum consists of 7 educational programmes that are divided into three prime areas and 4 specific areas of learning.

 Children’s personal, social and emotional development (PSED) is crucial for children to lead healthy and happy lives and is fundamental to their cognitive development.
 Underpinning their personal development are the important attachments that shape their social world.
 Strong, warm and supportive 9 relationships with adults enable children to learn how to understand their own feelings and those of others.